Customer service is the new cornerstone of competition among brands which can also help a company differentiate itself from its competitors.

 When Consumers Want Companies To Approach Them Proactively?

-To know consumers’ preference for proactive customer service and when it’s appropriate for a company to proactively approach its customers, we asked them the question below.
+To understand consumer preference for proactive service and when it’s appropriate for a company to approach customers, we asked:

 #1 Our survey indicated that consumers are most concerned about the security of their accounts with a company.
-The largest majority – 73% of consumers said they would want companies to contact them proactively if there’s any fraudulent activity on their account.
+The largest majority – 73% of consumers prefer companies to contact them proactively if there’s any fraudulent activity on their account.

 #2 Another good majority – 6 out of 10 consumers consider it appropriate to be contacted by a company if the company has questions about an order they placed.
 And it can also be important for the company to better serve consumers, and avoid future misunderstandings and other issues.

 #3 58% of consumers want companies to be proactive to provide warranty & service-related information.
-For instance, they want companies to contact and notify them of warranty termination and to let them know if they can renew it.
+For instance, they expect companies to inform about warranty termination and renewal options, ensuring customers are notified promptly.

 #4 A similar proportion – 57% of consumers want companies to contact them proactively for setting appointments and reminders.